kantega/kson/readme.md

 Take note that the function does not change anything in the surroundings, it has no sideeffects.
 That means that calling the function with the same argument will always yield the same results.
-We extend ```F``` for two reasons: It makes it clear we think of the constructs as functions, but it also gives us the benefits of using the functionaljava library, which has a lot of functionality around functions.
+We extend ```F``` for two reasons: It makes it clear we think of the constructs as functions, but it also gives us the benefits of using the functionaljava library, wich has a lot of functionality around functions.

 Now we have defined our encoder and decoder functions, but we have no implementations of them yet.
 Lets change that by implemementing the simplest possible encoder: An encoder for strings: